Konstancja Czartoryska (1700–1759): Life

 She was the daughter of magnate Prince Kazimierz Czartoryski and his wife, Izabela Elżbieta Morsztyn.
 She was given a fashionable French-influenced education.
 She married Stanisław Poniatowski on 14 September 1720.
 The marriage was arranged by the assistance of Jakub Henryk Flemming as an alliance between the Poniatowski and Czartoryski family.
 After marriage, she frequently attended the royal court.

-Konstancja Czartoryska came to acquire a great influence within the family and was described as a driving force behind the political career of her spouse and her brothers.
-Through the connections she made at court, she could benefit the career of her brothers.
+Konstancja Czartoryska became highly influential within the family and was described as a driving force behind the political careers of her spouse and her brothers through her court connections.
 She reportedly persuaded August Czartoryski to leave Imperial employ.
-At the interregnum and royal election after the death of king August II in 1733, Konstancja Czartoryska, alongside her mother and Maria Zofia Czartoryska, are described as the most influential people in the Familia Party.
+At the interregnum and royal election after the death of King August II in 1733, Konstancja Czartoryska, alongside her mother and Maria Zofia Czartoryska, are described as the most influential people in the Familia Party.
 The French ambassador initiated negotiations with her regarding the election of Stanisław Leszczyński in connection to Stanisław Poniatowski and Józef Potocki.

 In September 1733, she left Warsaw with her family and spent the War of the Polish Succession in Gdańsk.
 She is described as a serious person with an interest in education and politics and strongly devoted to her mother, and reportedly made sure that her children be given a good education, in contrast to what was often the case in contemporary Poland.
 In January 1736, she visited Koszalin and successfully persuaded Michał Czartoryski to support August III as king.
 She returned permanently to Warsaw in 1739.